RibbitsM/Obsidian/Law School Notes/Year 1/Contracts/Lecture 4 (Contracts).md

 - The seller responded to a proposed offer with "I will accept your proposition", and the lawyer of the purchaser said "the terms are acceptable" after a draft agreement was sent over
 - However, this was not considered to be a completed agreement as the purchaser later sent another draft agreement with altered terms
 - Since at least one party was continuing to negotiate, this agreement was not considered *consensus ad idem*
-### Battle of the Forms
-- Acceptance, to be valid, has to comply with the instructions given by the offeror
-- There may be a specific way to accept an offer, for example by email or by physical mail
-- Additionally, there may be a specific kind of payment requested like cash, cheque, etc.
-- When it comes to unilateral contracts, courts usually require strict compliance with the actions requested by the offer
-- For example, you can't just bring any cat to fulfill a missing cat poster
-- If an offer has a deadline, the court will not consider an acceptance past that date
-- This deadline can be altered, but if a contract has no expiry date it must be accepted within a "reasonable time"
-- When evaluating this, courts usually look to industry practice or similar cases